 The surveillance project, which started in mid-September 2020 covers around 45% of the Belgian population.
 The population covered is 40% in the Flemish region, 35% in the Walloon region, and nearly 100% in the Brussels region.
+Figure 1 shows the catchment areas covered by the 42 WWTPs included in the project, which are located in high population density areas.
+A catchment area is defined by the area delimiting the population covered by a specific wastewater sample, collected at the inlet of the WWTPs.
 Further coverage details can be found in Table 1 by province (see also Tables A4, A5 and A6) and on the Sciensano public dashboard.
-Figure 1 shows the areas covered by the 39 WWTPs included in the project, which are located in high population density areas.

-In practice, 24-hour composite samples are collected twice a week on Mondays and Wednesdays from the influent of WWTP and are analyzed for the presence of SARS-CoV-2 RNA by three different laboratories.
+In practice, 24-hour composite samples are collected twice a week on Mondays and Wednesdays from the influent of WWTP and are analysed for the presence of SARS-CoV-2 RNA by three different laboratories.
 The resulting SARS-CoV-2 concentrations (3 targeted genes) are delivered to Sciensano within 2 days for data analysis purpose.
 Concretely, the results which are representative of Mondays and Wednesdays are respectively available on Wednesdays and Fridays.